cmmid/mtm/README.md

 ```
 after updating the .qmd files, then commit and push changes to the git repo.

-To make non-Quarto files available, just put them in a subdirectory (such as `slides/` or `functions/`) and link to them from a qmd file.
+To make non-Quarto files available, just put them in a subdirectory (such as `slides/` or `functions/`, but NOT `docs/`) and link to them from a qmd file.
 Quarto will detect the link and move it to the appropriate place automatically.
 Link to it just as e.g. `slides/Lecture_01_Intro.pdf`.

+The actual rendered website is in `docs/`.
+Do not change anything in there manually.